By Mike O’Brien

 It’s hard to argue that any franchise has matured with the magnitude that Grand Theft Auto has.
 Its original 2D offerings, Grand Theft Auto (1997) and Grand Theft Auto II (1999), were not exactly the profound social commentary mentioned above.
 Rather, they ticked a handful of the boxes, like nailing the feedback from going 90mph on the sidewalk and obliterating someone’s nan.
 Grand Theft Auto III (2001), whilst revolutionising the standards of 3D open-world gameplay, remained similarly mum insofar as grander commentary was concerned.
 It wasn’t until 2002’s Grand Theft Auto: Vice City and 2004’s Grand Theft Auto: San Andreas that the series would create distinctly memorable recreations of our time.
 Vice City was a neon-soaked, coke-fuelled venture into the criminal underworld of 80s Miami, whilst San Andreas explored the turbulence of gang violence in Los Angeles, with one mission even taking place during the infamous LA Riots of 1992.
 Anecdotally speaking, it’s a testament to these worlds that Vice City and San Andreas brewed an odd sense of nostalgia for time periods I never experienced.

 The apex of Grand Theft Auto’s artistic achievement is undoubtably Grand Theft Auto IV, a game whose commentary is so sophisticated and organic that it convinced me video games were art.
 Grand Theft Auto IV sees Niko Bellic, a Serbian illegal immigrant and Bosnian War veteran, flee to America to pursue a new life with his parasitic cousin, Roman.
 Niko’s cynicism perfectly complements Liberty City, a place whose monochromatic bleakness and hostile citizens are a fatalistic but compelling interpretation of New York.
 Niko is the first Grand Theft Auto protagonist with a sense of self-awareness.
 He is a man who has surrendered himself to his trauma, a man who accepts his immorality, a murderer who believes he is doomed by past demons he can’t help but pursue.
-Even the player’s chaotic actions are aptly contextualised, as the emergent violence inherent in Grand Theft Auto’s gameplay loop can be feasibly framed as a product of Niko’s post-traumatic stress disorder.
+Even the player’s chaotic actions in the open world are aptly contextualised, as the emergent violence inherent in Grand Theft Auto’s gameplay loop of wanton massacres can be feasibly framed as a violent episode of Niko’s post-traumatic stress disorder.
 Niko ascends the social ranks of America in tandem with his moral descent, serving as a vehicle to scrutinise the American dream and the myth of meritocracy.
 Everything from the invective you receive from passers-by to the advertisements on in-game radio stations is dripping with acerbic flair, confronting the American way of life with bare fangs.

 By the time Grand Theft Auto V launched, it was peerless.
 The franchise had survived the climate of crime caper copycats following Grand Theft Auto III’s landmark success, laying undisputed claim over the genre.
 But it grew lazy resting on its laurels.
 Grand Theft Auto V’s present-day take on Los Angeles feels like a tiresome and superficial commentary compared to the highs of its predecessors.
 Its three main characters, Franklin, Michael, and Trevor are ultimately nothing beyond their amusing banter and clumsily structured drama.
 They are devoid of needs and desires except money and the thrill of committing crime.
 The antagonists are forgettably one-dimensional caricatures of disaster capitalists and power-hungry FBI bureaucrats, and the overarching story is a series of contrived conflicts and meandering sub-plots with no satisfying build-up or payoff.
 Grand Theft Auto V is clearly trying to make an ironic statement about the state of Hollywood storytelling, but writing a poor story is not clever satire in and of itself.
 Narratively, Grand Theft Auto V is a juvenile effort that is much too proud of itself, an empty-spirited masturbatory orgasm that can barely gasp ‘capitalism is bad!’.